 Now more than ever, communicating the value and impact of Earth and space science to policy and other decision makers, journalists, and public audiences is critically important.

-AGU’s Voices for Science initiative supports and fosters a network of exceptional science-communication and science-policy advocates based in the United States to amplify the voice of science across the country and build valuable dialogues and relationships with communities, journalists, and stakeholders.
+AGU’s Voices for Science supports and fosters a network of exceptional science-communication and science-policy advocates based in the U.S. to amplify the voice of science and build valuable dialogues and relationships with communities, journalists, and stakeholders.

 Voices for Science advocates:

-- Become part of a community of fellow scientists with shared goals.
+- Become part of a strong and supportive community of other scientists who share their goals.

-- Can receive grants supporting their policy and communications efforts.
+- Can receive program-specific grants to help them with their outreach/policy efforts.

 - Receive recognition from their institutions.